awosoga/ssc2023/README.md

-# Using Recurrent Neural Networks and Integrated Assessment Models to Understand the Potential Impact of Climate Change on Canada's Economy
+# Using Time Series Analysis Models to Explore the Present and Potential Impact of Climate Change on Canada's Economy
 Repository for Statistical Society of Canada 2023 Case Studies in Data Analysis Competition Submission